helibproject/argmap/README.md

 Note that the script will fetch google test for you local to the build (standard `_deps` directory that `cmake` creates).

-Run
+Run the tests with
 ```bash
 ./build/bin/test_argmap
 ```

 ### NTL tests
-Because ArgMap spun-off from HElib, the tests also test whether ArgMap can read in [NTL's](https://github.com/libntl/ntl) vector `Vec` type.
+Because ArgMap spun off from HElib, the tests also test whether ArgMap can read in [NTL's](https://github.com/libntl/ntl) vector `Vec` type.
 To enable these tests set the configuration step with the following flag.